 Investment through the managed fund is measured at fair value.
 Gains or losses arising from the changes in the fair value of investment are recognised in the period in which they arise.
-Distributions from the managed fund are recognised on a received basis.
+Distributions from the managed fund are recognised when the right to receive distribution is established.